 - Mesh lining to keep moisture away from the skin, or fleece lining for added warmth.

 If it's jacket-weather, it's likely to be during the darker months.
-Hi-viz colours will make you stand out during daylight hours - they work by reflecting UV light and can appear up to 200 times brighter than conventional colours.
+Hi-viz colours will make you stand out during daylight hours - they work by reflecting what little light there may be around and can appear up to 200 times brighter than conventional colours.

 If there's no daylight, hi-viz colours become a lot less effective so make sure your jacket also incorporates some reflective elements.
 Retro-reflectives bounce light back in the direction it came from which means they glow under headlights and street lights.